Critical $O(d)$-equivariant biharmonic maps: Critical equivariant biharmonic maps

 Observe that $y(s) = 2 \arctan(e^s)$ is a heteroclinic orbit of \eqref{FourthOrderODE}, and $\Upsilon(2 \arctan(\cdot))$, for $d \geq 2$, is the inverse of the stereographic projection of $S^{d-1} \setminus \{-\h{e}_d\}$ onto $\R^{d-1}$.
 We set $Y_i = \ps^{i-1} y$ for $i \in \{1,2,3,4\}$.

-The first result we will focus on concerning \eqref{FirstOrderODE} states that this heteroclinic orbit gives rise to the only non-constant biharmonic map, up to dilation and reflection through the origin, from $\R^4$ into $S^4$.
+The first result we will focus on concerning \eqref{FirstOrderODE} states that this heteroclinic orbit gives rise to the only non-constant equivariant biharmonic map from $\R^4$ into $S^4$ modulo dilation, reflection through the origin in the domain, and reflection through the plane $\{x_5 = 0\}$ in the codomain (see Remark \ref{remark:PsiOriginConditionReflection}).

 \begin{theorem} Suppose that $\Phi^0 : (-\infty, s_{\max}) \rightarrow \R^4$ is a non-trivial orbit in $W^u(0)$.
 Then the following dichotomy holds: \begin{enumerate} \item up to $s$-translation $\Phi^0(s) = Y(s)$ or $\Phi^0(s) = -Y(s)$, hence $s_{\max} = \infty$; or \item $\Phi^0$ blows up in finite time, that is, $s_{\max} < \infty$ and